The Shifting Ecologies of Self

 Honeysuckle Root Dryad

 Inspired by a large honeysuckle root, Rhiza’s name, derived from “rhizome” or “root,” reflects her connection to Nubian heritage as the foundational agrarian society.
-She embodies resilience and adaptability, symbolized by her bronze and silver jawbone necklace inspired by historic women’s adornments that doubled as tools and weapons.
 Rhiza channels mystical energy into creative acts, finds purpose in working the land, and leads in harmony with earth’s cycles—viewing death as renewal and every ending as a new beginning.

 Scabbard

-Drawing inspiration from a burl shaped similarly to a vulva, Scabbard embodies the concepts of protection and creation.
+Drawing inspiration from a burl shaped similarly to a vulva, Scabbard embodies protection, creation, and healing.
 Historically, the term "scabbard" referred to the sheath of a warrior's blade, commonly associated with male ownership, while its Latin root, vāgīna, later came to denote anatomical structures.

 Lilith

 Lilith embodies the clash of reason and religious oppression.
-A champion of equality, she rebels against any doctrine that mandates submission.
+A champion of equality, she rails against any doctrine that mandates submission.

 An enduring figure of folklore, Lilith is cast as both goddess and demon, and is celebrated by many as history's first feminist.